Líneas Aéreas Suramericanas: History

-The airline was founded on April 14, 1972 as AeroNorte Ltda. and commenced operations using the Curtiss C-46 Commando.
+The airline was founded on April 14, 1972, as AeroNorte Ltda. and commenced operations using the Curtiss C-46 Commando.
 In 1975, it started regional cargo services and bought 2 Douglas DC-4 and 2 Douglas DC-6A.

 The company changed its name in 1986 to Líneas Aéreas Suramericanas when its operation's certificate was canceled by Law 30.
 Operations started serving North America with a Canadair CL-44.
 In 1987, it started flying between Bogotá and Panama, when a Sud Aviation Caravelle joined the fleet.

 In 1991, the first Boeing 727-100 was acquired.
 To complement the fleet, two McDonnell Douglas DC-9-15 freighters were added for greater national coverage.

 By 2005, the company had built its own two hangars and purchased its fourth Boeing 727-200, and by the end of 2008, two more joined the fleet.
 Additionally, LAS Cargo constructed two big hangars at El Dorado International Airport.
-They include four aircraft parking positions, structural repairs, mods, engineering services and aircraft painting facilities.
+They include four aircraft parking positions, structural repairs, mods, engineering services, and aircraft painting facilities.

 The company became an International Air Transport Association member in 2013.
 The company updated its corporate image in 2014, including a new logo and a new livery design for its aircraft.

-Additionally, on July 13, 2016, Boeing announced the acquisition of two B737-800BCF aircraft by LAS CARGO.

-In 2019 a Boeing 737-300SF was introduced to the fleet, and in December 2021 a 737-400SF was added.
+In 2019, a Boeing 737-300SF was introduced to the fleet, and in December 2021, a 737-400SF was added.

 By July 2023, the company had debts of 17m US Dollars and had to cease all operational activities with its remaining single Boeing 737-400SF for financial reasons.
-However, the company went into restructuring under law 1116 (similar to US Chapter 11) and was put up for sale.
+However, the company went into restructuring under Law 1116 (similar to US Chapter 11) and was put up for sale.